 Google has designed a "new" Google Sites environment for building websites without programming experience.
-Starting later in 2021, Google will retire "classic" Sites and "new" Sites will become the default Sites platform.
+Starting January 30, 2023, Google will retire "classic" Sites and "new" Sites will become the default Sites platform.

 New Sites has many enhancements over classic Sites, including giving you the ability to:

 - Easily create websites that are automatically responsive.

 - Take advantage of new pre-designed modern templates.

 - Allow other editors to collaborate in real time.